Temperature Training Biofeedback

 - Rapid or irregular heart rates

-- Migraine Headaches Panic and Anxiety
+- Migraine Headaches, symptoms of Panic and Anxiety

 - Many Digestive symptoms